 I find that using disposable kitchen gloves when making meatballs helpful, the mixture tends to stick less to your hands and form easier.
 A cookie scoop can also be helpful to achieve a consistent size and shape.

-ABSOLUTELY!
-That is one of the best parts of making meatballs, the ability to make them ahead and even freeze them for a great weeknight meal option.
+The best parts of making meatballs is the ability to make them ahead and even freeze them for a great weeknight meal option.

 If you are making these ahead and want to freeze you have a few options: